AlvinOt/dairy-bora/README.md

 ## Contributions

 Contributions are welcome!
-If you'd like to contribute to Dairy Bora, please review our [Contribution Guidelines](https://github.com/AlvinOt/dairy-bora/blob/master/README.md).
+If you'd like to contribute to Dairy Bora, please review our [Contribution Guidelines](https://github.com/AlvinOt/dairy-bora/blob/master/CONTRIBUTING.md).

+## Related Projects

+- [Farm Sensors](link-to-farm-sensors-project): A companion project that integrates IoT sensors with Dairy Bora.

+## Licensing

+This project is licensed under the MIT License - see the [LICENSE](https://github.com/AlvinOt/dairy-bora/blob/master/LICENSE) file for details.

 ## Contact Us

-Feel free to reach out to us at [email@example.com](https://github.com/alvinot) if you have any questions or suggestions.
+Feel free to reach out to us at [email@example.com](mailto:email@example.com) if you have any questions or suggestions.

 Thank you for being a part of our journey in transforming dairy farm management.